theskyblockman/life-chest/README.md

 # Life chest

-An app to securely store your data for Android and iOS.
+An app to securely store your data locally

 ## Features

-- Multithreaded AES file encryption/decryption (OBSELETE)
 - Singlethreaded ChaCha20 encryption/decryption (Natively implemented)
 - Chest/Vault system (name to determine)
 - See images